 Shortly after arrival you must complete the UTC Accommodation induction process.
+This includes mandatory attendance at Orientation and Health & Safety meetings.

 Residential Fees

 You must pay your residential fees on time as outlined in your contract.
 If this becomes a problem during the year, contact the Operations Manager at accommodation@union.ac.uk at the earliest opportunity to discuss the matter.